Best Of20 min read

 Capsule Crm

-Capsule isn't trying to be everything to everyone.
-It's a clean, focused CRM that handles contact management, pipeline tracking, and task management without overwhelming you with features you'll never use.
-For a solo agent or small team that's been running their business from a spreadsheet — and look, there's no shame in that, plenty of agents are — Capsule is the gentlest possible on-ramp to real CRM software.
+Capsule isn't trying to be everything.
+It's a clean, focused CRM that handles contacts, pipeline tracking, and tasks without drowning you in features you'll never touch.
+For solo agents moving off spreadsheets — and plenty still are — Capsule is the gentlest on-ramp to actual CRM software.

 The UI is honestly one of the cleanest on this entire list.
-It's genuinely pleasant to use, which matters more than people admit when evaluating CRMs.
-The AI content assistant added in recent updates helps you draft follow-up emails directly from contact records — a nice quality-of-life addition that saves a surprising amount of time over a week.
+It's genuinely pleasant to use, and that matters more than people admit when choosing software.
+The AI content assistant added recently helps you draft follow-up emails from contact records — a time-saver that adds up over a week.

 Key Features: